MGDSoft/stackdriver-bundle/README.md

 Log all records in Stackdriver using this bundle.
 Some features

-- Error reporting send notifications (by exception or only with log level error)
+- Error reporting send notifications (by exception or log level error)
-- Follow logs from same request with label requestId
 - Create correct metadata from $_ENV vars
 - Auto create logname ${gcloud_service}-symfony.log
+- track logs from same request with label requestId
 - Track current user

 ### Installation

-This bundle use auto recipes from https://github.com/symfony/recipes-contrib, to enable this recipe needs enable with the following command
+This bundle use auto recipes from https://github.com/symfony/recipes-contrib, to enable execute

 ```sh
 composer config extra.symfony.allow-contrib true